getsentry/sentry-docs/src/collections/_documentation/platforms/php/laravel.md

 \Log::channel('my_stacked_channel')->error('My error');
 ```

-And Sentry's `logger` tag has now the channel's `name` "my-channel" value where you can filter on.
+And Sentry's `logger` tag now has the channel's `name`.
+You can filter on the "my-channel" value.

 ## Resolve name conflicts with packages also called Sentry